ProgrammingFonts/ProgrammingFonts/README.md

 #### Notice:

-The fonts here maybe not the latest,and lack of some fonts,but I will update by continuous.
+The fonts here maybe not the latest, and lack of some fonts. but I will update by continuous.

 #### Contribution:

-If you what to share the programming fonts that you know or update this project,you can fork this repository to contribute or tell me in the issues.
+If you want to share the ProgrammingFonts that you know or update this project, You can fork this repository to contribute or tell me in the issues.